OWASP/wstg/document/6-Appendix/C-Fuzzing.md

 wfuzz -w userIDs.txt https://example.com/view_photo?userId=FUZZ
 ```

 In the above command, `userIds.txt` is a worldlist file containing numeric ID values.
 Here,we are telling wfuzz to fuzz the request to the example URL.
 Note that `FUZZ` word in the URL, it will act as a placeholder for wfuzz to replace with values from the wordlist.
-All the numeric IDs value of the `userIDs.txt` file will be inserted replacing `FUZZ` keyword.
+All the numeric IDs value of the `userIDs.txt` file will be inserted replacing the `FUZZ` keyword.

 ### Ffuf